Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Consider visiting for the Fourth of July or Boston Marathon.
 These are two very special occasions.
 On the Fourth of July, there’s a huge concert on the Esplanade (get seats early); later there’s fireworks over the Charles River, with views from both Boston and Cambridge.
 If you go for the marathon, plan your hotel and route carefully as you may end up stranded on one side of the city.

 The best time to visit Boston is in late spring, late summer, or early fall.
-June and September have beautiful summer weather without the humidity of July and August; the best foliage tends to be from late September to early October, but this can vary.
+June and September have beautiful summer weather without the humidity of July and August; the best foliage tends to be around mid-to-late October, but this can vary.
 Check online before your trip to see what’s being forecasted.
 Summer can be beautiful but very hot and humid; winters are long and brutal.